SolaceLabs/solace-integration-guides/docs/_guides/spring-framework.md

 `<entry key="Solace_JMS_SSL_TrustStorePassword" value="___TrustStore_Password___" />`

 There are multiple formats for the trust store file.
-By default Solace JMS assumes a format of Java Key Store (JKS).
-So if the trust store file follows the JKS format then this parameter may be omitted.
-Solace JMS supports two formats for the trust store: "jks" for Java Key Store or "pkcs12".
+By default, Solace JMS assumes a format of Java Key Store (JKS).
+So, if the trust store file follows the JKS format, then this parameter may be omitted.
+Solace JMS supports two formats for the trust store: "jks" for Java Key Store, or "pkcs12".
 Setting the trust store format is done through the following parameter.

 `<entry key="Solace_JMS_SSL_TrustStoreFormat" value="jks" />`